laudio/pyodbc/examples/data-transfer-mssql/README.md

 app_1                |
 app_1                |
 app_1                |
-app_1                | Create a new table for fruits_backup. on destination db app_1                | Inserting data to destination db app_1                | ----------------List of data from destination.----------------------- app_1                | ID    NAME            QUANTITY
+app_1                | Create a new table for fruits. on destination db app_1                | Inserting data to destination db app_1                | ----------------List of data from destination.----------------------- app_1                | ID    NAME            QUANTITY